-The Joint Venture Committee Model was designed to help multiple churches fund one missionary.
-The Local JVC aims to send out coworkers to encourage self-governance.
-Local JVCs are to be comprised of two council members from two or more churches, a Mission Visitor, and the missionary and coworkers (some participants would conference in).
-Co-workers may be full-time missionaries or elders and deacons called to go out to the mission field.
-"Retired age" couples and young people including families considering ministry would be suitable as missionary helpers.
+The Joint Venture Committee Model was designed to help multiple churches fund one missionary.47 The Local JVC aims to send out coworkers to encourage self-governance.
+Local IVCs are to be comprised of two council members from two or more churches, a Mission Visitor, and the missionary and coworkers (some participants would conference in).
+Co-workers may be full-time missionaries or

-Local Joint Venture Committee Diagram

-Church plant with Missionary + Elder
+Local Joint Venture Committee Diagram Church plant with Missionary + Elder